 CORONAVIRUS UPDATE: As experts learn more about the novel coronavirus, news and information changes.
 For the latest on the COVID-19 pandemic, please visit the Centers for Disease Control and Prevention.

 You’ve noticed you’ve been sneezing more than usual.
 Come to think of it, you also have a scratchy throat and dry cough.
 Could you have COVID-19?
 Or is it run-of-the-mill allergies, the very kind that tend to pop up this time of year?
 Knowing the difference is important—not just for your health and the health of those around you, but for your peace of mind as well.

-Coronavirus vs. allergies: Similar, but different
+Coronavirus symptoms vs. allergies: Similar, but different

 Seasonal allergies and coronavirus infection can produce a few similar symptoms, but that’s about where the resemblance ends.